osenan/cliqueMSWeb/README.md

 ![](./FigsTutorial/aductsres2.png)

 Finally, with the Download Annotation button you can download a csv table with the complete annotation for all features in your data.
+This table also contains the normalized score, useful to compare the confidence of each annotation.
+The normalized score goes from 0, which represents the empty annotation (all features of the group without annotation) until 100, which is the theoretical maximum annotation (all the features of the group annotated, with the most frequent adducts and with the minimum number of neutral masses).
 ![](./FigsTutorial/aductsres3.png)